KevinIsMyName/gm-bot/README.md

 # gm-bot

-> A Discord bot that gives users to start streaks by sending messages like "good morning"
+> A Discord bot that allows users to start streaks by sending messages like "good morning"

 ## Installation